Work to be done Back to Africa

 Legacy August 2015 3

-The Climb in Photos Stage One Days 1- 3
+The Climb in Photos Days 1-8

 It was a lot tougher than we expected and we managed to get 9 of the 12 climbers to the top of Point Lenana at 4,985 metres.
 Point Lenana is the 3rd highest peak on Mount Kenya.
 We had around 2 feet of snow the night before the climb to Point Lenana.
 All in all we spent 6 nights and 7 days on Mount Kenya.